Latest Obesity Drug Not Cost-Effective for Adolescents

 Long-term data needed

-The new study projected the health and cost outcomes of four different obesity drugs—semaglutide, liraglutide, mid-dose phentermine and topiramate, and top-dose phentermine and topiramate—over 13 months, 2 years, and 5 years among a hypothetical group of 100,000 adolescents with an initial body mass index of 37.
+The new study projected the health and cost outcomes of four different obesity drugs—semaglutide, liraglutide, mid-dose phentermine and topiramate, and top-dose phentermine and topiramate—over 13 months, two years, and five years among a hypothetical group of 100,000 adolescents with an initial body mass index of 37.

 The cost of Wegovy (about $1,400 per month without insurance coverage) would need to be reduced by 85% to match the cost-effectiveness of top-dose Qsymia, the study found.

-Lim says the cost-effectiveness of the drugs evaluated in their study could change as more long-term data becomes available.
-The longest study of weight-loss drugs in adolescents only lasted approximately 1 year.
+Lim says the cost-effectiveness of the drugs evaluated in their study could change as more long-term data become available.
+The longest study of weight-loss drugs in adolescents only lasted approximately one year.

 “We need data from studies that collect data for 10 to 20 years before we can fully understand the safety, efficacy, and cost-effectiveness of using these medications in adolescents,” she says.